pcdworks/website-ng/content/index.md

 <template v-slot:secondary>

-#### Our work with Renewell featured on "American Innovators" and Incubated at PCDworks.
+Our work with Renewell featured<br>on "American Innovators" and<br>incubated at PCDworks.
 </template>

 <template v-slot:tertiary>